Kokomo man facing charges in infant's death

 Tyler reportedly told investigators that he had been staying with Nicole and would normally sleep in the den, per the affidavit.

-And it was in that same den that Tyler said he was babysitting Ace on April 25, 2021, when the infant began to fall asleep, the probable cause affidavit indicated.
+And it was in that same den that Tyler said he was babysitting Ace on April 25, 2021, when the infant began to fall asleep, the probable cause affidavit stated.

 Tyler added that he reportedly then swaddled the boy in a plush blanket and rested his head on some clothing so that he wouldn’t sink into the couch cushions, noting that this was the typical sleeping arrangement, according to court documents.

-At some point in time, according to Tyler’s police interview, the baby reportedly woke up and started “gurgling” and was struggling to breathe, the affidavit indicated.
+At some point in time, according to Tyler’s police interview, the baby reportedly woke up and started “gurgling” and was struggling to breathe, the affidavit stated.

-Tyler reportedly told authorities that when this happened, he attempted to contact Nicole and then Nicole’s boyfriend, who told Tyler to contact 911.
+Tyler reportedly told authorities that when this happened, he attempted to contact Nicole and then Nicole’s boyfriend, who told Tyler to call 911.

 During a search of the room in which Ace was found, investigators ended up locating several drug paraphernalia items, including a “meth pipe” containing burnt residue on the couch where the infant was supposedly placed, according to the probable cause affidavit.

-The affidavit added that investigators also located a clear plastic bag and aluminum foil on or near the couch, per court documents, and Tyler reportedly admitted that those items — except for the “meth pipe” — belonged to him.
+The affidavit added that investigators also located a clear plastic bag and aluminum foil on or near the couch and Tyler reportedly admitted that those items — except for the “meth pipe” — belonged to him.

 Police later conducted a second interview with Tyler on April 28, 2021.